This production ran: Sep 25 - Oct 12

-Soprano Anna Netrebko created a sensation when she made her Met role debut as Lady Macbeth in 2014.
-Now, she and the legendary Plácido Domingo make history when they join forces for the first time on the stage of the Met, in Verdi’s gripping Shakespeare adaptation.
-Baritone Željko Lučić, who starred in the 2007 premiere of Adrian Noble’s evocative production, shares the title role with Domingo.
-Marco Armiliato conducts a cast that also features tenor Matthew Polenzani as Macduff and bass Ildar Abdrazakov as Banquo, in Adrian Noble’s evocative production.
+Soprano Anna Netrebko created a sensation when she made her Met role debut as Lady Macbeth in 2014, opposite baritone Željko Lučić in the title role.
+Now, the two stars reunite to reprise their acclaimed portrayals in Verdi’s gripping Shakespeare adaptation.
+Marco Armiliato conducts a standout cast that also features tenor Matthew Polenzani as Macduff and bass Ildar Abdrazakov as Banquo, in Adrian Noble’s evocative production.

 Production a gift of Mr. and Mrs. Paul M. Montrone